Harrison365/auto-seed/README.md

 Hello.
-Clone this repo, npm i and run node autoseed.js
+Clone this repo, npm i and run node autoSeed.js

-This will re-seed your db as long as the file is left to run every 5 minutes.
+This will re-seed your db as long as the file is left to run every 1 minute.

 Change the 1 in this
 `*/1 * * * *`